Free-Macrame-Patterns.com Logo

 First Pin Leans Backwards

-Step 2: Take a pin, and place it just above the crossed area.
+Step 2: Place one pin just above the crossed area.

-Tilt it so it leans backward (down), crossing over both segments.
+Tilt it so it leans backward (down), heading towards you.
+Make sure it passes over both segments at the crossing point.

 Second Pin Leans Forward